AngryBeaver/beavers-system-interface/README.md

 Beaver's System Interface is an interface for often used system dependent functionalities.
 When you write your module you just call the methods of this interface instead of writing system dependend code.
-It should speed up your programming as well as gives your module the ability to work instantly for multiple Systems.
+It should speed up your development as well as gives your module the ability to work instantly for multiple Systems.

 ![img.png](pictures/img.png)